jpinera/jpinera.github.io/projects/rps.md

   - Single-Player Game
   - Player vs CPU
   -
-summary: "A user-interface game of Rock-Paper-Scissors against the computer in Java.
-The program was made using the Tkinter mod for ICS 211."
+summary: "A user-interface game of Rock-Paper-Scissors against the computer in Java for my ICS 211 course.
+Java AWT and Java Swing libraries were used for the creation of graphical elements.
+Action listeners were also implemented for event-driven programming for the graphical user interface (GUI)."
 ---

 <div class="text-center p-4">